 - developing and disseminating products for child-serving professionals

 - influencing practice through development of protocols and guidelines

-- gaining access to special populations of consumers or professionals
+- integrating child trauma resources provided to special populations of consumers or professionals

 American Psychological Association (APA)